failmap/failmap/README.md

-    git clone --recursive https://github.com/failmap/admin/  # downloads the software cd admin  # enter the directory of the downloaded software
+    git clone --recursive https://github.com/failmap/admin/  # downloads the software cd admin  # enter the directory of the downloaded software direnv allow  # sets Debug to true in this folder.
+Do not change the settings.py file.

 # Quickstart